BLACK SADDLE

 International flights, charter flight from Maun/Kasane to camp (see rates below), visas, full travel and medical insurance - which is essential, gratuities for camp staff and guides (recommended £25 per day), and purchases from the curio shop.

-Single Supplement of 50% on daily rate will apply if not prepared to share twin-bedded accommodation.
+50% on daily rate will apply if not prepared to share twin-bedded accommodation.
 One tent is dedicated to single travellers where no single supplement would apply, subject to availability.

 RIDING LEVEL